-In February of 2016, the circuit court concluded the adjudicatory hearing and was presented with confirmation of petitioner's prior positive drug screens and the same were admitted into evidence.
-Petitioner admitted that he relapsed by using Suboxone following the removal of the children.
-The mother similarly admitted that she relapsed by using Suboxone following the removal of the children.
+In February of 2016, the circuit court concluded the adjudicatory hearing and the results of the parents' prior positive drug screens were admitted into evidence.
+Petitioner testified and admitted that she relapsed by using Suboxone following the removal of the children.
+The father similarly admitted that he relapsed by using Suboxone following the removal of the children.
 A DHHR worker testified that petitioner did not keep in contact with the DHHR and did not attend random drug screens, which were a prerequisite to visitation with the children.
-At the close of the DHHR's evidence, the mother moved the circuit court to continue the hearing for another day so that she could present additional witnesses.
-The circuit court granted her motion and ordered petitioner and the mother to submit to random drug screens.
-At a subsequent hearing, the mother presented the testimony of her aunt who stated that she had not observed either petitioner or the mother using drugs, as she did in the past.
+At the close of the DHHR's evidence, petitioner moved the circuit court to continue the hearing for another day so that she could present additional witnesses.
+The circuit court granted her motion and ordered petitioner and the father to submit to random drug screens following the hearing.
+Subsequently, the mother presented the testimony of her aunt who stated that she had not recently observed either petitioner or the father using drugs, as she did in the past.
 She admitted, however, that she had not observed either party recently and had only seen them "a couple of times" in the last year.
-Based on the evidence presented at the adjudicatory hearing, the circuit court found by clear and convincing evidence that petitioner abused drugs which adversely affected his ability to parent his children and resulted in the children's abuse.
+Based on the evidence presented at the adjudicatory hearing, the circuit court found by clear and convincing evidence that petitioner suffered from substance abuse issues that adversely affected her ability to parent her children and resulted in the children's abuse.
 Thereafter, petitioner filed a motion for a post-adjudicatory improvement period.

 In May of 2016, the circuit court held a dispositional hearing and addressed petitioner's motion for a post-adjudicatory improvement period.
-Petitioner appeared in person and the mother failed to appear.
+Petitioner did not appear in person but was represented by counsel.
+No cause was given for her absence but the father indicated that she was aware of the hearing.
 A DHHR worker testified that petitioner failed to comply with the circuit court's orders.
-The worker testified that petitioner failed to submit to random drug screens, except for his initial drug screen at the January of 2016 hearing.
-The worker also testified that petitioner failed to visit the children because he refused to submit to random drug screens, failed to submit to a psychological evaluation and parental fitness evaluation, and failed to keep in contact with the DHHR.
-The circuit court found that petitioner failed to take responsibility for his actions and failed to participate in services during the pendency of the proceedings.
+The worker testified that petitioner failed to submit to random drug screens, except for the initial drug screen at the January of 2016 hearing.
+The worker also testified that petitioner failed to visit the children because she refused to submit to random drug screens, failed to submit to a psychological evaluation and parental fitness evaluation, and failed to keep in contact with the DHHR.
+The circuit court found that petitioner failed to take responsibility for her actions and failed to participate in services during the pendency of the proceedings.
 The circuit court concluded that there was no reasonable likelihood that the conditions of abuse and neglect could be corrected in the near future and denied petitioner's motion for an improvement period.
 Based on the evidence presented, the circuit court terminated petitioner's parental rights to the children by order dated June 17, 2016.
 It is from this order that petitioner appeals.